-The model of M.D.s performing research has served the profession of medicine relatively well.
+The model of those with doctor of medicine (M.D.) degrees performing research has served the profession of medicine relatively well.
 Here, M.D.-only scientists retain their "label" as physicians first (rather than scientists) and seem to be realistic role models for many medical students.
 When they publish in the New England Journal of Medicine, the world knows that medicine is generating new knowledge from within the clinical sphere of the medical profession, and this fulfills an important element of the profession while moving it forward.
 There is a halo effect surrounding these individuals in medicine, and the profession of medicine profits from it immensely.
-Of interest, even those with M.D./Ph.D.s are recognized as physicians doing "medical" research.
+Of interest, even those with M.D.-Ph.D. degrees are recognized as physicians doing "medical" research.
 But for pharmacy, the situation, at least at this time, appears different for some reason.
-Pharm.D./Ph.D.s are almost always labeled as "scientists" rather than pharmacists, and there is little or no discernible "halo effect" on the profession of pharmacy.
-It's as if the Pharm.D. degree alone (or even with the Ph.D.) doesn't quite cut it in terms of being a real scientist.
-While others may choke on saying "Pharm.D." at professional and scientific meetings (or cocktail parties), we revel in it.
-When Pharm.D.s (only) publish in high-impact journals, it reflects positively on the profession of pharmacy and its contributions to the sciences underlying health care.
+Those with Pharm.D.-Ph.D. degrees are almost always labeled as "scientists" rather than pharmacists or even "pharmacistscientists," and there is little or no discernible halo effect on the profession of pharmacy.
+It is as if the Pharm.D. degree alone (or even with the Ph.D.) does not quite cut it in terms of being a real scientist.
+Although others may choke on saying "Pharm.D." at professional and scientific meetings (or cocktail parties), we revel in it.
+When Pharm.D. (-only) authors publish in highimpact journals, it reflects positively on the profession of pharmacy and its contributions to the sciences underlying health care.
 Stick a Ph.D. after the Pharm.D. and the world assumes it must be a biochemist or pharmacologist who has made the discovery.
-We really like the concept of at least some Pharm.D. scientists training Pharm.D. fellows to become scientists and providing a realistic role model that helps generate a cadre of "pharmacy scientists" who advance the science on which our profession is based.
-Retention and growth of this model will help advance the profession of pharmacy if these pharmacy scientists are leading their field of investigation.
+We really like the concept of at least some Pharm.D. scientists training Pharm.D. fellows to become scientists and providing a realistic role model that helps generate a cadre of pharmacist-scientists who advance the science on which our profession is based.
+Retention and growth of this model will help advance the profession of pharmacy if these pharmacist-scientists are leading their field of investigation.

-We certainly are not against the Pharm.D./Ph.D. route for preparing clinical pharmaceutical scientists.
-Some of our most valued collaborators and colleagues are Ph.D.s (a few are even friends!).
+We certainly are not against the Pharm.D.-Ph.D. route for preparing clinical pharmaceutical scientists.
+Some of our most valued collaborators and colleagues have Ph.D. degrees (and a few are even friends!).
 No, what is irritating is the use of the words "preferred" or "optimal."
-In our experience, individuals trained by these two different routes are often complementary in their skill sets - with the Ph.D. individual having somewhat better technical and laboratory skills and the Pharm.D., fellowship individual having better clinical and pathophysiological insights.
+In our experience, individuals trained by these two different routes are often complementary in their skill sets-with the Ph.D. scientist having somewhat better technical and laboratory skills and the Pharm.D.-fellowship scientist having better clinical and pathophysiologic insights.
 But, just as often, they end up the same: the barriers to academic and scholarly success listed in the reports of the two task forces affect both types of individuals, regardless of how they got there.
-For both, it's difficult to obtain competitive funding from national agencies; both need strong mentorship and support to be successful and, crucially (and, in our mind, perhaps most importantly), both need to be inquisitive with the proper personal qualities such as perseverance and zeal to become successful.
+For both, it is difficult to obtain competitive funding from national agencies; both need strong mentorship and support to be successful and, crucially (and, in our minds, perhaps most important), both need to be inquisitive with the proper personal qualities such as perseverance and zeal to become successful.
 The ability to identify the right question and conduct a definitive line of investigation to answer it is also quite helpful.
 This is where an ounce of intellect, a sense of inquisitiveness, and a passion for innovation are indispensable.
 It is doubtful that these traits commonly typify the student who comes to pharmacy school with a career at the corner drugstore in mind, which is a major concern if this is where we are looking for the next generation of clinical pharmaceutical scientists.